ReOpsIL/nox/docs/MANUAL.md

 NOX is an autonomous AI agent ecosystem that enables you to create, manage, and coordinate multiple AI agents for various tasks.
 The system provides a complete platform with web dashboard, API endpoints, real-time communication, and integrated task management.

+> **Current Implementation Status**: This manual describes the full vision of NOX.
+The current implementation includes core agent registry, dashboard interface, and basic CLI commands.
+Advanced features like MCP integration, task automation, and inter-agent communication are planned for future releases.

 ## 📋 Table of Contents

 - [Quick Start](#quick-start)